Bill Cassidy: 117th Congress

 Cassidy was in attendance during the 2021 United States Electoral College vote count when Trump supporters stormed the United States Capitol.
 He tweeted during the attack, calling them "hooligans" and the storming "un-American."
 He later said the participants were guilty of sedition "and should be prosecuted as such."
 When the Capitol was secured and Congress resumed, Cassidy voted to certify the results of the 2020 presidential election.

 Cassidy was one of seven Republican senators to vote to convict Trump of incitement of insurrection in his second impeachment trial.
 Hours after the vote, the Republican Party of Louisiana censured him.
 Cassidy was praised by several Democrats, including his predecessor Mary Landrieu.

 On May 27, 2021, along with five other Republicans and all Democrats, Cassidy voted to establish a bipartisan commission to investigate the January 6 storming of the U.S. Capitol.
 The vote fell short of the 60 required "yes" votes.

 In 2023, after Trump was indicted for mishandling classified documents, Cassidy called for Trump to drop out of the 2024 presidential election.
 When Trump won the Republican nomination, Cassidy declined to endorse him.

 118th Congress

 During the 118th Congress (2023–2025), Cassidy became the ranking member of the Senate HELP Committee.
 In this capacity, he worked with committee chairman Bernie Sanders to pass bipartisan legislation aimed at lowering prescription drug costs and reforming PBMs.
 He also continued his legislative focus on mental health, co-sponsoring bills to improve access to care.
-Cassidy reiterated his opposition to Trump, saying in March 2024 that he would not vote for him in that year's presidential election.
+Cassidy reiterated some of his criticisms of Trump in March 2024, but also defended him against media critics and said he would vote Republican for president.

 119th Congress

 Cassidy began his tenure in the 119th Congress in January 2025 as chair of the Senate HELP Committee.
 In his opening remarks as chair, he outlined his priorities, including addressing declining child literacy, improving support for dyslexia, examining antisemitism on college campuses, and reforming the federal retirement system.

+In February 2026, Cassidy released a report detailing ways that Congress and the Executive Branch could repeal the FDA, but did not actually legislate on any of the report's recommendations.

+In August 2026, Cassidy announced that he would cast the deciding vote to confirm Todd Blanche as U.S. Attorney General, saying: "I'll be criticized for this.
+What's new?"